 How we use information collected from job applications?

-Upon applying to work or volunteer at Muslim Aid, we will only use the information you give to us to process your application and to monitor recruitment statistics.
+We will only use the information you give in your job/volunteer application for the legitimate interest of processing your application and to monitor recruitment statistics.

-If there are instances in which we need to disclose your details to persons outside Muslim Aid; for example, when conducting background checks such as references, professional qualifications or obtaining a disclosure from the Disclosure & Barring Service , we will inform you in advance of doing so, unless we are required to disclose this information by law.
+If there are instances in which we need to disclose your details to persons outside our organisation (for example, when conducting background checks such as references, professional qualifications or obtaining a disclosure from the Disclosure & Barring Service), we will ask for your consent before doing so, unless we are required to disclose this information by law.

-All application details will be stored and retained on our system.
-Details of unsuccessful candidates are retained until the recruitment for the position has been completed.
-Physical interview notes are kept for 6 months after which they are deleted.
-If you would like us to remove your details from our database at any time, please write to firstname.lastname@example.org
+All application details will be stored and retained on our system until the completion of the recruitment campaign.
+Details of all unsuccessful candidates will be deleted at the end of the interview process.
+Physical interview notes are kept for 6 months after which they are shredded.

 We always keep anonymous statistical information about applicants to develop our recruitment processes and for equality and diversity monitoring.
 This will not contain any information that could identify individual job applicants.